 Model - View - Controller (MVC)

-This is a classic architecture pattern.
+This is a classic architectural pattern encouraging separation of concerns.

 - MVC means factor out the front-end View (output) and the Controller (input) into separate components (often classes).

 - Whats left is the Model, the code only doing the actual underlying logic of the app.